Get in Touch

 Introduction

-• This module defines artificial intelligence (AI) and machine learning, provides an overview of the different types of AI systems and their applications, and situates AI models within a broader socio-cultural context.
-Upon completion of this module, you will be able to:
+• Establishes the definitions of artificial intelligence and machine learning, provides an overview of various AI system types and their applications, and situates AI models within the broader socio-cultural landscape.
+Upon completion of this module, learners will be able to;

-• Describe and explain the differences among various types of AI systems.
+• Describe and explain the distinctions among different AI systems.

-• Describe and explain the AI technology stack.
+• Describe and explain the components of the AI technology stack.

 • Describe and explain the relationship between AI and the evolution of data science.

-• This module outlines the core risks and potential harms posed by AI systems, the characteristics of trustworthy AI systems, and the principles essential to responsible and ethical AI.
-Upon completion of this module, you will be able to:
+• Identifies the core risks and potential harms associated with AI systems, outlines the attributes of trustworthy AI, and details the principles necessary for responsible and ethical AI deployment.
+Upon completion of this module, learners will be able to;

-• Describe and explain the core risks and potential harms associated with AI systems.
+• Describe and explain the primary risks and harms posed by AI systems.

-• Describe and explain the characteristics of trustworthy AI systems.
+• Describe and explain the characteristics that define trustworthy AI systems.

-• This module describes the AI development life cycle and the broader context in which AI risks are managed.
-Upon completion of this module, you will be able to:
+• Examines the lifecycle of AI development and the broader context for managing AI-related risks.
+Upon completion of this module, learners will be able to;

-• Describe and explain the similarities and differences among existing and emerging ethical guidance on AI.
+• Describe and explain the similarities and differences among current and emerging ethical guidance regarding AI.

-• Describe and explain the existing laws that interact with AI use for government.
+• Describe and explain existing legal frameworks that interact with AI usage.

 • Describe and explain key intersections with the General Data Protection Regulation (GDPR).

-• Describe and explain liability reform related to AI systems.
+• Describe and explain developments in liability reform.

-• This module explains how major stakeholders in the AI field collaborate using a layered approach to manage AI risks while recognizing the potential societal benefits of AI systems.
-Upon completion of this module, you will be able to:
+• Details how major stakeholders collaborate through a layered approach to mitigate AI risks while recognizing the potential societal benefits of these systems.
+Upon completion of this module, learners will be able to;

 • Describe and explain the requirements of the EU AI Act.

-• Describe and explain other emerging global laws for government.
+• Describe and explain other emerging global legislation.

 • Describe and explain the similarities and differences among major risk management frameworks and standards.

-• This module outlines the processes of mapping, planning, and scoping AI projects, testing and validating AI systems during development, and managing and monitoring AI systems after deployment.
-Upon completion of this module, you will be able to:
+• Outlines the processes for mapping, planning, and scoping AI projects; testing and validating systems during development; and managing and monitoring systems post-deployment.
+Upon completion of this module, learners will be able to;

 • Describe and explain the key steps in the AI system planning phase.